fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

   accuracy.
 * Ranking and P90 weaken or remove absolute scale.
 A fixed absolute bias can coexist with favorable metrics.
-* Coverage remains incomplete: published equations reconstruct Lemaire, NeuroMC covers forward energy only, and Simple Energy and SpikeSim event have no independent end-to-end external estimator in this benchmark.
+* Coverage remains incomplete: published equations reconstruct Lemaire, this benchmark validates only NeuroMC forward energy, and Simple Energy and SpikeSim event have no independent end-to-end external estimator.

 Run the benchmark manually with: